ZuTuu/aniima.art/README.md

 ![image](https://user-images.githubusercontent.com/51734083/207870514-fcb1b107-46ab-4082-a95d-5a0a9a2058aa.png)

 but basics stuff:
+## Click any of the slides to put an image in it. *Except for slide 1 because it automatically uses the slide2 image and blurs it*
 ![image](https://user-images.githubusercontent.com/51734083/207870857-b3d73d8a-e82c-4311-a224-1457ed5dfff9.png)

-Click any of the slides to put an image in it. *Except for slide 1 because it automatically uses the slide2 image and blurs it*
+## Click refresh to update the overlay.

 ![image](https://user-images.githubusercontent.com/51734083/207871610-decaebb4-36a3-4772-b638-bf03772620f1.png)
-Click refresh to update the overlay.
-Save is for saving the files
-Reset is for resetting slide1
+Save is for saving the files and Reset is for resetting slide1

+## Click any of theese and the overlay will be changed according to theese after you click refresh
 ![image](https://user-images.githubusercontent.com/51734083/207871767-fa5139cf-22fb-44b6-b0c5-589e59e82480.png)
-Click any of theese and the overlay will be changed according to theese after you click refresh

 # Stuff
 **FOLLOW US!!**